lewagon/data-certification-api/README.md

 ## API challenge

-**📝 In this challenge, you are provided with a trained model saved as `model.joblib`.
+**📝&nbsp;&nbsp;In this challenge, you are provided with a trained model saved as `model.joblib`.
 The goal is to create an API that will predict the popularity of a song based on its other features.**

 👉 You will only need to edit the code of the API in `api/app.py` 🚨